akormous/engineering-notes/content/DSA/Bit Manipulation.md

 - A positive number is represented as itself while a negative number is represented as the 2s complement of its absolute value, with a 1 in its sign bit to indicate that a negative value
 - In simple words, the binary representation of `-K` as a N-bit number is `concat(1, 2^(N-1) - K)`
 - More simpler words, invert the bits in the positive representation and then add 1
+- More more simpler words, find the rightmost 1 bit and from that, invert all of the other bits to the left of that rightmost 1 bit
 - Example: +7 = 0 111
 - Calculating -7 ?
 - Flip the bits of +7 = 000